minprog-platforms/project-wiki-django-StevenNed123/README.md

-# Application Name & Description
+# Name & Description

-Wiki is a website encyclopdia that starts of with a couple of default pages and allows users to add more pages. it is possible to search for a specific page that the user wants or go to a random page.
+Wiki is a website encyclopdia similar to wikipedia that starts of with a couple of default pages and allows users to add more pages. it is possible to search for a specific page that the user wants or go to a random page.
 The user is also able to edit the contents of the wikipage.